HomeFood & DrinkPublix

 Getting the Publix app running on your iPad and iPhone

-The Publix app comes from the App Store and installs the same way on an iPad and an iPhone, but the two screens earn their keep differently.
-On the iPhone it lives in my pocket for in store scanning and the digital wallet.
-On the iPad I lean on the bigger canvas for planning, because the weekly ad and the recipe pages simply breathe better on a ten inch screen than a phone.
+The main Publix app is a free download from the App Store.
+As of 2026 it needs iOS 16 or later on an iPhone and iPadOS 16 or later on an iPad, so anything from the last several years will run it.
+It installs the same way on both, but the two screens earn their keep differently.
+On the iPhone it lives in my pocket for the digital wallet and quick list checks while I am standing in an aisle.
+On the iPad I lean on the bigger canvas for planning, because the weekly ad and the recipe pages are easier to read on a ten inch screen than on a phone.

-The hidden features that actually matter
+The features that actually matter (and the ones Publix moved out)

 Practical tips from real grocery runs